crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 ## Triggers

-The database includes the following trigger:
+The database includes the following triggers:

 ### UpdateShippingStatus

 This trigger adds a trigger called "UpdateShippingStatus" that automatically updates the `ShippingStatus` in the `Shipping` table when the `PartsArrived` value in the `Equipment` table is set to 'true'.
 The trigger calls the "AutoUpdateShippingStatus" function, which performs the update operation.

+### UpdateEquipmentStatus

+This trigger adds a trigger called "UpdateEquipmentStatus" that automatically updates the `PartsArrived` column in the `Equipment` table when the `ShippingStatus` value in the `Shipping` table changes.
+The trigger calls the "AutoUpdateEquipmentStatus" function, which performs the update operation.

 ## Error Handling